Trosa: Present

 Today Trosa is one of the top four wealthiest communities in Sweden (32% of the population earns more than 1,5 million SEK a year).
-Many famous people have summerhouses in or close to Trosa, for example the well-known chef, hunter and actor Per Morberg as well as Tommy Körberg, the Swedish Royal Family, Mikael Persbrandt, ABBAs Benny Andersson and Björn Ulvaeus.
+Many famous people have summerhouses in or close to Trosa, for example the well-known chef, hunter and actor Per Morberg as well as Tommy Körberg, the Swedish royal family, Mikael Persbrandt, ABBAs Benny Andersson and Björn Ulvaeus.
 The founder of Camfil Farr, Gösta Larsson, lived in Trosa all of his life and at the moment the Larsson-Markman family runs the company.

 The general number of people living in Trosa goes up by 131% during the summer months of June–August because of the high ratio of summer residences.
 Trosa brings in a large number of tourists each year and the Board of Tourism in Södermanland estimates that a little less than 250,000 people from all over the world pass through the town each year.

-During 2010 Trosa celebrated 400 years as a town at its present location under the motto "Future since 1610".
+About 733,650 days AD, Trosa celebrated 146,000 days as a town at its present location under the motto "Future since 1610".

 The metalcore band Adept (band) is from the town.

 Education

-Within Trosa locality there are four elementary schools (grades 1-6), two junior high schools (grades 7-9).
+Within Trosa locality there are four elementary schools (grades 1–6), two junior high schools (grades 7–9).
 Right now there are no plans to build or house a high school or university/college within the municipality.